berkeley-dsep-infra/hubploy/docs/howto/hubploy-setup-dev-environment.rst

 =======================

-If you have your own fork of Hubploy, and have a feature that would be generally useful, feel free tto join the dicussions in the Issues section or contribute a PR!
+If you have your own fork of Hubploy, and have a feature that would be generally useful, feel free to join the dicussions in the Issues section or contribute a PR!